yelshg/yelshg/README.md

 - 👋 Hi, I’m Yelsh
-- 👀 I primarily do investment analysis.
+- 👀 I primarily interested in investment banking.
 - 🌱 Sometimes, I host my projects here on GitHub.
 - 💞️ I’m looking to collaborate on data projects or generally talk about finance and data.
 - 📫 You can reach me on discord at Yelsh #7443 or Telegram @yelsh_gram